-Finally, LICA has two incredibly strong research collectives, Insight and Imagination, PhD students are encouraged to become members of these research hubs.
-Both Insight and Imagination create spaces and opportunities for collaboration on projects, funded research and campus based research activities.
+Finally, LICA has three incredibly strong research collectives: Imagination, Cultures, and Practices.
+PhD students are encouraged to become members of these research hubs which create spaces and opportunities for collaboration on projects, funded research and campus based research activities.

 Tab Content: Faculty Scholarships

 The deadline for Lancaster University's Faculty Doctoral Scholarships for entry in the 2021/22 academic year has now passed.
 Information about future funding awards offered by the Faculty of Arts and Social Sciences will be provided here when it is available.